jrsearles/SandBoxr/README.md

 // pass in the parsed syntax tree into the create method var sandbox = SandBoxr.create(ast);

-// execute the code, which returns a promise var result = sandbox.execute();
+// execute the code, which returns the result var result = sandbox.execute();

-// get the value
+// get the native value
 var nativeValue = result.toNative();
 ```